Kansas shooting survivor recalls deadly night at the bar

 Olathe, Kansas (CNN)Having a couple of drinks after work at Austins Bar & Grill in Olathe, Kansas, was something Alok Madasani did often with his friend Srinivas Kuchibhotla.

-Considered a reward after a good day's work, the visits were usually so brief the two Indian men, both 32, were home with their families before anyone had time to ask where they had been.
-Still, they were moments between friends at a place where people knew them, a place where they felt comfortable.
+The outings were usually so brief the two men, both 32, were home with their families before anyone had time to ask where they had been.
+Still, the bar was where the friends laughed and were able to unwind after a hard day's work.
+It was a place where people knew them, a place where they felt comfortable.

-Now, burdened with a memory he is struggling to come to terms with, Madasani's words are heavy and remorseful.
+Now, burdened with a memory he is struggling to come to terms with, Madasani's words are heartrending.

 "I just wish we didn't go there that night."